Screw piles

-Screw pile steel shaft sections are subjected to design parameters and building codes standards for the region of manufacture.

-The helices that are welded over the steel shaft are also called "helical flights" or just "flights", and can vary in size depending on soil conditions.
+Flights can be press-formed to a specified pitch or simply consist of flat plates welded at a specified pitch to the pile's shaft.

-There are a few differences between helical anchors, helical piles and helical piers, although the terms are often used interchangeably.
-Helical anchors consist of an extendable steel shaft with helical bearing plates.
+Although often used interchangeably, the terms helical anchors, helical piles and helical piers are not synonymous: Helical anchors consist of an extendable steel shaft with helical bearing plates.
 Piles or piers refer to strong base elements that withstand or transfer vertical/horizontal loads.
-Anchors are piles utilised only in tension applications like restraining wall tiebacks or vertical ground anchors made to resist overturning forces.
+Anchors are piles utilised only in tension, like restraining wall tiebacks or vertical ground anchors made to resist lateral forces (as on communications towers).

 Installation

 Piles are generally installed using standard tracked or wheeled excavators with a hydraulic torque motor attachment which monitors the torque achieved during installation to verify the design.
 Machinery varies from skid-steer loaders to 5 tonne through 80 tonne excavators.
 Rotary hydraulic powerheads with torque capacities ranging from 5,000 N⋅m to 500,000 N⋅m are custom fitted using various boom configurations.
 Special drive attachments connect the screw pile to the machine.
-Correct installation techniques are important to meet engineered design load and settlement outcomes.
+Correct installation techniques are important to meet engineered design load, building codes, and settlement outcomes.
 Incorrect techniques are likely to result in poor overall pile performance.

 Development

-Screw piles were first described by the Irish civil engineer Alexander Mitchell in a paper in Civil Engineer and Architect's Journal in 1848; however, helical piles had been used for almost a decade by this point.
-Screw foundations first appeared in the 1800s as pile foundations for lighthouses, and were extensively used for piers in harbours.
-Between the 1850s through 1890s, more than 100 screw-pile lighthouses were erected on the east coast of the United States using screw piles.
-Made originally from cast or wrought iron, they had limited bearing and tension capacities.
+Screw piles were first described by the Irish civil engineer Alexander Mitchell in a paper in Civil Engineer and Architect's Journal in 1848; however, some decade after they had first been used.
+Screw foundations first appeared in the 1800s as foundations for screw-pile lighthouses, and were extensively used for piers in harbours.
+Between the 1850s through 1890s, more than 100 such lighthouses were erected on the east coast of the United States.
+Made originally from cast or wrought iron, they had limited bearing and tension capacities, and were subject to corrosion by saltwater.

-More recently, composite technology has been developed and patented for use in small screw piles.
-Composites offer significant advantages over steel in small screw pile manufacture and installed performance.
+More recently, composite technology offering significant advantages over steel in small screw pile manufacture and installed performance has been developed and patented.